Certified Dialysis Nurse® (CDN®)

-- Includes all course work in academic programs leading to a baccalaureate degree in nursing.
+- Includes all course work in academic programs leading to a health/science degree.
 It is not necessary that the course content be nephrology nursing concepts.
 This option may be used for only one recertification period.

 - Five contact hours will be assigned for one semester credit.

 - Three contact hours will be assigned for one quarter credit.

 - Professional Publications